rdoois/rdoois/README.md

 ## Hi there!
 I'm Renato Oliveira aka rdoois 👋

 - 🔭 I'm currently working on backend, using Go and Java
-- 🌱 I’m currently studying again about DSA and how to solve Leetcode problems
+- 🌱 I’m currently studying how to solve Leetcode problems

 <div>
     <a href="https://github.com/rdoois">